WDOTS/wdots.github.io/README.md

 ## Guidelines

+- Use [Yarn](https://yarnpkg.com/) to add or remove any dependencies, and remember to check in changes to the `yarn.lock` file
 - Before committing, please run `npm run lint` and ensure there are no linting errors or warnings
 - Before raising a pull request please test that the website works in the latest version of all major browsers (Chrome, Firefox, Safari, Edge)